\'Etale fundamental groups of smooth arithmetic surfaces and the Grothendieck conjecture: Introduction

-is bijective, where the right-hand set denotes the quotient of the set of all Galois-preserving isomorphisms (see~\cref{def:GP}). \end{Itheorem} At the time of writing, the authors do not know of an affirmative Neukirch--Uchida type result for rings of $S$-integers when the upper Dirichlet densities of both $\mathbb{L}(S_{1})$ and $\mathbb{L}(S_{2})$ are small, e.g., $0$.
-Hence we cannot obtain the generalization of \cref{Ithm:htrsjthtr} to such a case, at least by the methods of the present paper.
+is bijective, where the right-hand set denotes the set of $\Inn(\Delta_{\mathcal{X}_{2}/\mathcal{O}_{K_2,S_2}}^{\mathbb{L}_{2}})$-orbits of Galois-preserving isomorphisms (see~Definition~\ref{def:GP}). \end{Itheorem} At the time of writing, the authors do not know of an affirmative Neukirch--Uchida type result for rings of $S$-integers when the upper Dirichlet densities of both $\mathbb{L}(S_{1})$ and $\mathbb{L}(S_{2})$ are small, e.g., $0$.
+Hence we cannot obtain the generalization of Theorem~\ref{Ithm:htrsjthtr} to such a case, at least by the methods of the present paper.
 However, we can still reconstruct the geometric generic fibers of hyperbolic curves as follows: